- Rancho Cucamonga

 An aerosol is a small partical that can remain airborn for hours.
 They are subject to inhalation unless protective measures are in place.
 Protective measure against aerosols in the dental office include Personal Protective Equiptment (PPE) and Surgically Clean Air Purifiers.
 We use all of the above!

-Please give us a call to reschedule your exisiting appointment if you:
+Please give us a call to reschedule your existing appointment if you:

 The Covid-19 shutdowns and quarantines mean that everyone gets a little extra homework keep theire mouth healthy until their next appointment.
 Here’s what you can do to keep your smile healthy: